In this guide, you will learn what it means when Cadillac ABS light stays on, common problems and how to troubleshoot the Anti-lock Brake System (A

 Diagnose Cadillac Airbag Warning Light

-Watch this video to learn how to use a multi-system scanner to troubleshoot Cadillac Airbag Light on.
+Watch this video to learn how to use a multi-system scanner to troubleshoot a Cadillac Airbag Light that is on.

 Basic OBD2 scanners can only be used to retrieve fault codes from the Engine Control Unit (ECU).
 Those are faults that trigger the Check Engine warning light on the dashboard.

-To diagnose ABS and Airbag/SRS warning lights a multi-system OBD-2 scanner is needed.
+To diagnose ABS and Airbag/SRS warning lights, a multi-system OBD-II scanner is needed.
 Here are some popular scanners you can use:

 The procedure for reading Cadillac fault codes is similar regardless of which scanner you are using.

 When the Check Engine Light (CEL) or any other warning light such as ABS, Airbag, TPMS turn on or you get a warning message on Driver Information Center (DIC), a Diagnostic Trouble Code (DTC) gets stored in the corresponding control module.